 • “No Volley Zone” Factor: The unique “no volley zone” or kitchen area in pickleball exists in part because of the net height.
 Power volleys from close range would be nearly impossible to return with a higher net.

-See also CHOOSING A PICKLEBALL PADDLE: What To Look For In Pickleball Paddle
+See also PICKLEBALL ATTIRE: What Do You Wear For Pickleball

 So, while both pickleball and tennis are fantastic racket sports, their nets differ in specific ways to accommodate the unique characteristics of each game.